“When one family member is on the cancer journey, the entire family is on the cancer journey.”

 This heartfelt and empowering book was created in collaboration with a courageous mother of three, as she navigated her own journey with cancer.
 Written with evidence-based information, empathy and insight, it is designed to educate and empower children whose parents are undergoing cancer treatment.

-Impact of Book and Initiative, Phase 1, Pilot: ~240K beneficiaries (2011): parents with cancer, their school-age children, educators, counselors, and classmates.
+Impact of Book and Initiative, Phase 1, Pilot: ~60,000 family units (2011): parents with cancer, their school-age children; as well as their educators, counselors, and classmates.

 Additional information about this book and initiative: